wireapp/wire-server/src/how-to/single-sign-on/trouble-shooting.rst

 Solution
 ^^^^^^^^

-Do not rely on case sensitivity or `NameID` qualifiers for distinguishing user identifiers.
+Do not rely on case sensitivity of `IssuerID` or `NameID`, or on `NameID` qualifiers for distinguishing user identifiers.